 adapted to HTML from lecture notes of Prof. Stephen A. Nelson Tulane

-Wind is common in arid desert regions because:
+Wind as a Geologic Agent Wind is common in arid desert regions because:

 Sediment Transportation by Wind

 Wind transports sediment near the surface by saltation.
 Just as in the bed

 load of streams, saltation refers to short jumps of grains dislodged from

 the surface and jumping a short distance.
 As the grains fall back to the

 surface they may dislodge other grains that then get carried by wind until